Klothilde/autopilot/README.md

-# autopilot
+# Autopilot
+en:
-very simple yacht autopilot with arduino nano
+maximal simple yacht autopilot (ap) with arduino nano the only use element is one on/off switch

+- steer the yacht into the required direction
+- switch on the ap
+- the ap locks the direction and follows the course

+Schematic in PDF-File

+cpp:
+- copy files to local PC
+- filling arduino nano via USB: please refer to arduino

+c:
+- not yet coded, need help

+de:
-Maximal simple Steuerung für einen Autopiloten
+Maximal simple Steuerung für einen Autopiloten (Ap)

 Der Ap hat als einziges Bedienelement einen Ein/Aus-Schalter im Cockpit.